Yashicaflex A Series

 (Images courtesy of Tom Heckhaus)

-There is no doubt that the the “A” series were intended as low cost, entry level cameras.
-However, the build quality remained the same as the more expensive models and even some of their advanced features were made available in various mixes.
+There is no doubt that the the “A” series were conceived as low cost, entry level cameras.
+However, the basic bodies and build quality remained the same as the more expensive models and even some advanced features were made available in various mixes.
 The savings were in the specs.

 The Pigeonflex, Yashima Flex and Yashica Flex B were sequential releases with minor upgrades.
 Even by the standards of the time, their feature sets were basic.
-After Yashima released the more advanced, metered (a Japanese first) Yashica Flex S with Bay 1 mounts and auto stop film winding and film counter (new to Yashima but not Japanese TLRs) and later on, the unmetered Yashicaflex C, Yashima continued development of the original cameras as its budget line.
-The most basic Yashicaflex A-I was no more than a Yashica Flex B with shutter and lens change.
-Later, with a minor shutter upgrade, it eventually became the long running Yashica A. However, in budget guise, these cameras lost the self-timer, the speeds were reduced from 1-1/300 to 1/10-1/200 and initially, the button release was replaced by cable release.
-The evidence is that the Yashica Flex B continued on for a while longer as a slightly upmarket version.
+After Yashima released the more advanced Yashica Flex S with selenium cell exposure meter (a Japanese first) with Bay 1 mounts and auto stop film winding and film counter (both new to Yashima but not Japanese TLRs), Yashima developed a budget line which seemed to be based on the earlier models.
+The most basic Yashicaflex A-I was little more than a Yashica Flex B with shutter and lens downgrades.
+Later, with a minor shutter upgrade in speed range, it eventually became the long running Yashica A. In budget guise, these cameras lost the self-timer, the speeds were reduced from 1-1/300 to 1/10-1/200 and initially, the button release was replaced by cable release.
+The new Yashimar lenses were also found on budget models only.
+The evidence suggests that the Yashica Flex B perhaps continued on for a while longer as a more upmarket camera and later in 1955, the Yashicaflex S was joined by its unmetered companion, the Yashicaflex C.

 The variations of the Yashicaflex A series are complex, hence the need for this dedicated section.
-Looked as a whole, there is the early type/ late type body, red window/ film counter, cable release shutter/ press button release shutter and film speed reminder/ plain film wind knob.
-Apart from the A-III, all share the Copal 1/10-1/200 shutter except for the very first Yashicaflex A-I and A-II examples which were fitted with a Y.S.K. shutter of similar specification (two A-Is and five A-IIs found plus the example in the Yashicaflex A user manual).
+Looked as a whole, there is the early type/ late type body, red window/ auto-stop with film counter, cable release shutter/ press button release shutter and film speed reminder/ plain film wind knob.
+Apart from the A-III and the later A2 and A (new model), all share the Copal 1/10-1/200 shutter, except for the very first Yashicaflex A-I and A-II examples which were fitted with a Y.S.K. shutter of similar specification (seven A-Is and twenty five A-IIs found plus the example in the Yashicaflex A user manual).
 The first cameras were reputed by some sources to have Tri-Lausar lenses.
-All I have found are fitted with Yashimars including the very early examples in the Yashicaflex A and AS manuals.
+Because of the intent of the A series, I am certain that those sources have made a mistake.
+All I have found are fitted with Yashimars including those with Y.S.K. shutters and the very early examples in the Yashicaflex A and AS user manuals.

 The leaf shutters supplied by shutter companies were complete assemblies and in different sizes used in many applications including folding and view cameras.
 In their most basic form, they were operated by a cable release on the side and also an integral lever, usually in the middle of the lower edge.
 I will refer to these shutters as “cable release” as opposed to “press button”.